lipex360x/ecoleta/frontend/README.md

 #### :zap: Setup

-Clone this repository, run `npm i && npm start` to start the project.
+Clone the main repository, then enter this folder and run `npm i && npm start` to start the front-end.

 If you prefer, install all dependencies using `yarn` and run `yarn start` to start.

 Check more details of this project in the back-end folder

-📌 Tips: for easier navigation by gihub, consider installing the Octotree plugin
+📌 Tips: for easier navigation by gihub, consider installing the [Octotree](https://chrome.google.com/webstore/detail/octotree-github-code-tree/bkhaagjahfmjljalopjnoealnfndnagc) Plugin
 ---

-#### :zap: Frontend
+#### :zap: Technologies

-* Packages and Tecnologies
 ```json
  ReactJS
  Styled Components